elymsyr/mazevil/README.md

 ### Fighting

 The combat system is designed to adapt to different enemy types, focusing on dodging ranged attacks while maintaining a safe distance from melee attackers.
 The player is programmed to keep the mouse cursor trained on the nearest enemy, continuously holding down the left mouse button to attack.
-This straightforward combat approach not changes a lot when the player enters a boss dungeon room, however the challenges escalate.
+This straightforward combat approach does not change a lot when the player enters a boss dungeon room, however, the challenges escalate.
 Although the current plan provides a solid foundation, there may be still many aspects of the combat system that need to be refined and expanded as the project progresses.

 ## Yolov8